Super Bowl Sunday

 - Add a fruit platter with a yogurt dip for a healthy, delicious treat.
 To make the yogurt dip take 1 cup plain organic yogurt and mix it with 1 heaping tablespoon of your favorite flavor of jam or with honey.
 Much less sugar than already sweetened yogurts and it's your choice of flavors.

 - Cut a selection of veggies into strips and rounds to use as dippers instead of chips and crackers.
 These go well with bean dips and even cheese spreads.
 You can also serve them with a tasty guacamole or a healthy homemade salsa.
 Less simple carbs, more veggies, that's always a win.

-- Instead of ordering giant super subs consider setting out an assortment of preservative free healthy lunch meats (Hormel Natural, Boar’s Head Natural, and Applegate are all good brands) and a selection of whole grain rolls, wraps, and sandwich thins.
-Let your guest make their own winning combination.
+- Instead of ordering giant super subs consider setting out an assortment of preservative-free healthy lunch meats and a selection of gluten-free wraps, romaine lettuce for roll-ups, or even nori sheets.
+Let your guests make their own winning combination.

 - Homemade meatballs served in a marinara sauce in the slow cooker make a great snack without all the grease and fuss of sausages or wings.

-- If you’re going to serve pizza consider getting a thin whole wheat crust and topping it with lots of heart healthy veggies, light on the cheese.
+- If you're going to serve pizza consider getting a pre-made cauliflower crust and topping it with lots of heart-healthy veggies, light on the cheese.
 Avoid preservative-laden processed meats choosing grilled chicken breast instead (or add your own after delivery).

 Here's to healthy snacking and a day when we gather for fun.